cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 elements:

 * `Flp.encode(measurement: Measurement) -> Vec[Field]` encodes a raw measurement
   as a vector of field elements.
-The return value MUST be of length `INPUT_LEN`.
+The return value MUST be of length `MEAS_LEN`.

-For some FLPs, the encoded input also includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
-An example is the "integer sum" data type from {{CGB17}} in which an integer in range `[0, 2^k)` is encoded as a vector of `k` field elements, each representing a bit of the integer (this type is also defined in
+For some FLPs, the encoded measurement also includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
+An example is the "integer sum" data type from
-{{prio3sum}}).
+{{CGB17}} in which an integer in range `[0, 2^k)` is encoded as a vector of `k` field elements, each representing a bit of the integer (this type is also defined in {{prio3sum}}).
 After consuming this vector, all that is needed is the integer it represents.
-Thus the FLP defines an algorithm for truncating the input to the length of the aggregated output:
+Thus the FLP defines an algorithm for truncating the encoded measurement to the length of the aggregated output:

-* `Flp.truncate(input: Vec[Field]) -> Vec[Field]` maps an encoded input (e.g.,
+* `Flp.truncate(meas: Vec[Field]) -> Vec[Field]` maps an encoded measurement
-  the bit-encoding of the input) to an aggregatable output (e.g., the singleton vector containing the input).
-The length of the input MUST be `INPUT_LEN` and the length of the output MUST be `OUTPUT_LEN`.
+  (e.g., the bit-encoding of the measurement) to an aggregatable output (e.g., the singleton vector containing the measurement).
+The length of the input MUST be `MEAS_LEN` and the length of the output MUST be `OUTPUT_LEN`.

 Once the aggregate shares have been computed and combined together, their sum can be converted into the aggregate result.
 This could be a projection from